wrzeczak/viewer/README.md

 ### Tagger Usage

 Run the tagger on a folder full of images.
 The system will create/read any files with the `.tag` extension.
 It supports 20 tags in one folder (this would be pretty easy to extend) and will bind the right-hand side of the keyboard.
 Press on a key to toggle a tag on a given image (clicking the buttons doesn't actually work; this is meant to be as mouse-free as possible).
 Press `n` to create a new tag, and use the left and right arrow keys to cycle through the folder.
 Hit `ESC` to exit (prompts you with a menu), or `SHIFT + ESC` to exit and save (no prompt).
 Running `tagger.py` with the `-d` option will print debug information - this is really only meant for development and can be safely ignored by users.
-Passing `-e` will exclude all images that already have tags **(this feature has not been fully tested yet)**.
+Passing `-e` will exclude all images that already have tags.

 ---